In a 400-billion-emails-a-day world, accurate contacts are your edge.

 • Some accuracy issues.

-Best for: small businesses and solopreneurs who need an inexpensive tool to find B2B emails and send personalized messages.
+Best for: small businesses and solopreneurs needing an affordable solution to search for B2B emails and send customized outreach.

 7. HireEZ (formerly Hiretual)